whoissqr/NODE/README.md

-NODE
-====

-#sample CRUD application using NODEJS with PostgreSQL
+#A sample CRUD web application to access PostgreSQL using NODEJS and TypeAhead

-This is an extremely simple NODEJS application built on top of Express.
-It connects to a PostgreSQL server and display some database rows in graphical (d3.js) or tabular (Datatable) form .
+This is an extremely simple NODEJS application built on top of Express and Twitter TypeAhead.
+It connects to a PostgreSQL server and display some database rows in graphical (d3.js) or tabular (Datatable) form.

 ##What do you need?
 1. NODES itself.